iotdomain/iotdomain-standard/iotconnect-standard.md

 | sender       | string    | **required** | Address of the publisher node of the message |
 | timestamp    | string    | **required** | ISO8601 timestamp this message was created |

-# \$set: Updating Inputs
+# Updating Inputs

+## \$set: Control Input Value
-Publishers subscribe to receive updates to the inputs of the node they manage.
+Publishers subscribe to receive commands to update the inputs of the node they manage.

 Address:  **\{zone}/\{publisher}/\{node}/\$set/\{type}/\{instance}**